Pearson v. Chung

 Pearson v.
 Chung, also known as the "$54 million pants" case, is a 2007 civil case decided in the Superior Court of the District of Columbia in which Roy Pearson, then an administrative law judge, sued his local dry cleaning establishment for $54 million in damages after the dry cleaners allegedly lost his pants.

 On May 3, 2005, Pearson delivered a pair of gray pants to a local dry cleaning establishment in Washington, D.C. called Custom Cleaners, operated by Jin, Soo, and Ki Chung.
 When the pants were returned to him several days later, Pearson insisted that the pants he was presented with were not the pants he initially dropped off, and accused the Chungs of losing his pants.
 Pearson demanded to be compensated $1,000 by the Chungs, which Pearson claimed the pants to be worth, but the Chungs refused.
-In response, Pearson filed suit against the Chungs for inconvenience and mental distress, initially requesting $67 million in damages, though later reduced the amount to $54 million.
+In response, Pearson filed suit against the Chungs for inconvenience and mental distress, initially requesting $67 million in damages, though he later reduced the amount to $54 million.

 The case went to trial on June 12, 2007.
 Representing himself pro se during the proceedings, Pearson argued that the Chungs had failed to fulfill the "Same Day Service" and "Satisfaction Guaranteed" promises posted outside their business.
 The Chungs argued that the signs could only be considered fraud if a reasonable person could be misled by them.
 Pearson lost the case and subsequent appeal.
 The Chungs made a motion to recover their legal fees, but withdrew it following the conclusion of a successful fundraising campaign.

 The case drew international attention and has been held as an example of frivolous litigation and the need for tort reform in the United States.